 4. Experiment with Angles

 It’s essential to analyze your shot before you start snapping off images.
 Try different angles to find the one that will work best.
-Get down low on the ground or try to find a high vantage point if the image warrants it.
+Get down low on the ground or find a high vantage point if the image warrants it.

 A mirrored high-rise can reflect a shimmering landscape of the city beneath when captured from a high vantage point.